Speech Debelle

-Corynne Elliot (born 17 March 1983 in London, England), better known as Speech Debelle, is a British rapper signed to the Big Dada record label.
+Corynne Elliot (born 17 March 1983), better known as Speech Debelle, is a British rapper formerly signed to the Big Dada record label.
 She was the winner of the 2009 Mercury Prize for her debut album Speech Therapy.
-She released her second album, Freedom of Speech in 2012 and her third album, tantil before i breathe in 2017.

 Debelle's single from Speech Therapy, "Spinnin" has been re-worked by Tinchy Stryder and Dionne Bromfield and was used as one of the official anthems of the 2012 Summer Olympics in London.

 She has also been politically and socially active with a number of charities and movements, and hosted the BBC documentary Hidden Homeless in 2012.

 Early life

-Corynne Elliot was born in 1983 in London, England, and was raised by her mother in a middle-class Jamaican household in London, south of the River Thames.
-She attended Harris City Academy, and at age 9 began writing poetry.
-While she wanted to be a singer, she disliked her singing voice when younger, so decided to try rapping at age 13.
-Within a week other students in her class had learned all her lyrics.
-At age 16, writing became an emotional outlet for her.
+Corynne Elliot was born in 1983 in London, England, and was raised by her mother in a middle-class Jamaican household in London.
+She attended Harris City Academy in Croydon and at age 9 began writing poetry.
+While she wanted to be a singer, she disliked her singing voice when younger, so decided to try rapping at age 13 and at age 16 writing became an emotional outlet for her.
 Debelle drew inspiration from Michael Jackson and in particular the song "Human Nature", as well as Blackstreet, Mary J. Blige, TLC and reggae music.
 She left home after arguing with her mother at the age of 19, and for three years Debelle lived in London in either homeless hostels or with friends.
 While estranged from her mother at the time, she has said she did keep in regular contact.
 Now reconciled with her mother, Speech cites these years as formative in developing her ambition and material.